victorminden/victorminden.github.io/_posts/2024-04-27-python-without-python-1.markdown

 Most computers today come with a Python interpreter pre-installed or just-a-click-away (I'm looking at you, [Windows](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/)), and for those that don't there is a simple, standardized method for [setting up a new Python interpreter from scratch](https://www.python.org/downloads/) (actually, [two](https://docs.conda.io/projects/conda/en/stable/)), and [a number of standard tools](https://xkcd.com/927/) for Python package and environment management ([a](https://docs.conda.io/projects/conda/en/stable/),[b](https://docs.python.org/3/library/venv.html),[c](https://python-poetry.org/)).

 Ultimately, though, popularity is not quality and "widely-used" does not mean "suitable for all problems".
-In my career I have seen Python applied in many questionable ways (*e.g.*, [pytest](https://docs.pytest.org/) as a universal build orchestrator), and in many places where its nimble dynamic, fast-and-loose nature quickly became more of a liability than a selling point.
+In my career I have seen Python applied in many questionable ways (*e.g.*, [pytest](https://docs.pytest.org/) as a universal build orchestrator), and in many places where its nimble, dynamic, fast-and-loose nature quickly became more of a liability than a selling point.

 In this post, I'm going to play with a few different methods of using Python "on the outside" to talk to some other language "on the inside", enabling spending most of your time writing "not-Python" while still ultimately incorporating your code as part of a Python library or application.
 I won't comment on *why* or *when* you might want to do this except to say that there are some good standard reasons (compile-time type safety and code optimization, true multithreaded parallelism, *etc.*) and that you can do some [really fun but probably ill-advised things](https://p403n1x87.github.io/running-c-unit-tests-with-pytest.html).